Kyle Farmer Player Props: Twins vs. Mariners

 Kyle Farmer At The Plate

-- Farmer has eight doubles, a triple, six home runs and 13 walks while batting .246.
+- Farmer has eight doubles, two triples, six home runs and 14 walks while batting .250.

-- Looking at the 64 games he has played this season, he's hit a home run in six of them (9.4%), and in 2.8% of his trips to the plate.
+- He has homered in six games this year (8.7%), homering in 2.7% of his trips to the dish.

-- In 21.9% of his games this year, Farmer has tallied at least one RBI.
-In four of those games (6.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in three contests.
+- Farmer has driven in a run in 15 games this year (21.7%), including four games with more than one RBI (5.8%).
+He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.